Introduction to File Handling in Java

 - Retrieving file size.

-- Retrieving list of files available to the specified directory etc.
+- Obtaining a list of the files that are present in the specified directory, etc.

 Code: